 Together with our partner, we identified effective opportunities to change plastic habits based on environmental education activities for school children.
 We used the training of teachers to attain sustainable impact and multiplier effects.
 School children as a target group offer the opportunity for more accessible and more effective results due to early intervention principles.
 Furthermore, results from the interventions yield benefits for lifelong positive impacts.

 In the Single-Use Plastic Free Schools pilot program, we support schools and teachers in helping school children to change their plastic habits with easy, fun, and interactive eco-education activities spread into 12 lessons.

 Based on the pilot program data from 2021 (funded by the ‘Rethinking Plastics – Circular Economy Solutions to Marine Litter’ project of the European Union and the German Government), the school children increased their awareness of plastic pollution risks, learned about alternative solutions, and were empowered to change their plastic habits effectively, reducing their plastic waste by 39%.
 Part of the program is eco-friendly rewards such as refillable water bottle stickers, reusable Tasini keychain/tote bags, and educational comic books.

 The 2022 Single-Use Plastic Free Schools program has been implemented together with our partners Making Oceans Plastic Free.
-It has been partly funded by SEZ Baden-Württemberg, while our own financial contribution for the 5 schools has been USD 1,900 or USD 2/student.
-Please help us to raise USD 162 so we can complete the program implementation in this school.
+It has been partly funded by SEZ Baden-Württemberg, while the cost of the eco-educational booklets for students (USD 2/student) has been funded by Dyatmika School, through their student fundraising campaign.